-Please note that and you need a valid subscription key to access this repository.
-We offer different support levels, and you can find further details at http://www.proxmox.com/en/proxmox-ve/pricing.
+Please note that you need a valid subscription key to access this repository.
+We offer different support levels, and you can find further details at https://www.proxmox.com/en/proxmox-ve/pricing.

 |You can disable this repository by commenting out the above line using a # (at the start of the line).
 This prevents error messages if you do not have a subscription key.
 Please configure the pve-no-subscription repository in that case.|